-The structure consists of three levels: the Trustees, Senior Leadership Team and Phase Leaders.
+The structure consists of three levels: the Trustees, Local Governing Body, Senior Leadership Team and Phase Leaders.
 The aim of the management structure is to devolve responsibility and encourage involvement in decision making at all levels.
 The Trustees are responsible for setting general policy, adopting an annual School Development Plan and budget, monitoring the Academy by the use of key objective budgets and making major decisions about the direction of the Academy Trust, capital expenditure and senior staff appointments.

-The Senior Leadership Team are the Head Teacher, Inclusion Manager, Deputy Head Teacher and School Business Manager.
+The Senior Leadership Team are the Exec Head Teacher, Head of School, Inclusion Manager, Deputy Head Teacher and School Business Manager.
 These leaders control the Academy Trust at an executive level implementing the policies laid down by the Trustees and reporting back to them.
 As a group, the Senior Leadership Team are responsible for the authorisation of spending within agreed budgets and the appointment of staff, though appointment boards for middle and senior leader posts contain at least one Trustee.